 You can find additional information about what to expect upon arriving the United States through the Study in the States website.

-The Center for International Education holds an orientation for new International students at the beginning of each semester.
-The Orientation covers important information about academic and immigration policies, as well as practical matters such a housing, meal plans, heath insurance, transportation, etc.
+The Center for International Education holds an orientation for new international students at the beginning of each semester.
+The Orientation covers important information about academic and immigration policies, as well as practical matters such a housing, meal plans, health insurance, transportation, and other topics.

 International student orientation is also a wonderful opportunity to meet and make friends with other new students perhaps from your country and from all over the world.

-- Proof of health insurance (required for J-1 students, recommended for F-1 students)
+- Proof of health insurance in ENGLISH (required for J-1 students, recommended for F-1 students)